Key Signatures - Circle of Fourths and Fifths - ANSI Aon: Bluesky • facebook • twitter (X)

 Memorize the three Enharmonic Equivalent keys: C♯/D♭, F♯/G♭, B, C♭.

-Then beyond this, which is great for reading and writing music.
-Beyond that is one to Harmonic Analysis for Scale Selection and Chord Substitution – where this is a valuable tool.
+Beyond this it's off to Harmonic Analysis for Scale Selection and Chord Substitution – where this information is a valuable tool.

-The latest download ( PDF or eBook ) always has the latest changes and errata changes incorporated and contain the most up-to-date version of the file.
-If you download the book from LearningUkulele.com you'll be notified when there is a new version of the book available.
+The current—latest PDF or e-book always has the latest changes and errata incorporated for the most up-to-date version of the file.
+If you downloaded the book from LearningUkulele.com, you're most likely eligible to get the NEW version of the book FREE , or just let me know if you need the latest version.

-Key Signatures - Cycle of Fourths and Fifths - ANSI A
+Key Signatures - Circle of Fourths and Fifths - ANSI A.